mr1hm/laravel-1/README.md

 - User can view all current users in the database.
 - User can create a user.
 - User can update a user.
+- If you would like to view a simple front-end that I built for the API, you can click [here](http://laravel-1.test) to open it in your browser.

 ## Server API